Are you getting a notification every time you open one of your own tracked emails? There’s an easy fix for that.

 This method is localized to only apply blocking to your computer, or more specifically, the browser/client you choose to open your email with.

-Log in to your Bananatag account and click on the Account tab on the left-hand menu, then Settings, Open Blocking, and finally Block All Opens From This Device:
+Log in to your Bananatag account and click on the Account icon in the top-right corner of the page, then Settings, Block, and finally, Block All Opens From This Device

 Enter your Bananatag account password, then click Block Self-Opens.

 Note: This method works by setting a cookie on your computer.
 If a cookie cannot be set, you will continue to receive opens from yourself.
 In this case, try the IP blocking method outlined above.